stratuscoder/dynatrace-api/README.md

 * I love coding and extending the Dynatrace platform to other areas, that is why the Dynatrace API exists.
 * All of this code is designed to be fairly abstract in nature, while it is coupled to the Dynatrace API, it is abstract in the fact that you only need to provide a tenant URL and Token.

-Of course, according to my wife and kids I am not perfect so if you find something that is not working please create an issue and I will work on it.
+Of course, according to my wife and kids I am not perfect, so if you find something that is not working please create an issue and I will work on it.
 I hope you enjoy these projects and get ideas for more projects.

 Thanks to all the people who will use these projects today, tomorrow, forever!

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With